GitHub

 • Club environment โ€” any theoretical difference is masked by ambient noise and PA characteristics

-• High-quality encoder โ€” headroom uses libmp3lame with -q:a 0 (best quality)
+• High-quality encoders โ€” headroom uses libmp3lame/libfdk_aac with best quality settings

 Built for Rekordbox DJs